Lorelai Gilmore: Storylines

-In the fourth season, Luke marries lawyer Nicole on a cruise but they soon divorce and Lorelai and Sookie begin the renovations of the inn.
-Richard forms a new partnership with his former associate's son, Jason Stiles (Chris Eigeman) who happens to be an old camp friend of Lorelai.
-After he has a disagreement with Emily about Richard's new business launch party, Lorelai furious goes to talk to him and at the end of their discussion he invites her to dinner but she refuses.
-Later on, Jason succeeds into getting invited by Emily to a Friday night dinner and he and Lorelai get closer.
-She eventually accepts his invitation to dinner and start seeing each other without telling her parents.
-As she is running out of money to renovate the inn, Lorelai asks Luke's help who offers her a loan.
-When Emily organizes a dinner with Jason's parents, Jason's father Floyd announces he is going to sue his son and Richard because they have taken his clients.
+In the fourth season, Luke marries lawyer Nicole on a cruise, but they soon divorce, and Lorelai and Sookie begin the renovations of the inn.
+Richard forms a new partnership with his former associate's son, Jason Stiles, who happens to be an old summer camp friend of Lorelai's.
+After he disagrees with Emily about Richard's new business launch party, Lorelai, furious, goes to talk to him, and at the end of their discussion, he invites her to dinner, but she refuses.
+Later, Jason succeeds in getting Emily's invitation to a Friday night dinner, and he and Lorelai get closer.
+She eventually accepts his invitation to dinner, and they start seeing each other without telling her parents.
+As she is running out of money to renovate the inn, Lorelai asks for Luke's help, who offers her a loan.
+When Emily organizes a dinner with Jason's parents, Jason's father, Floyd, announces he will sue his son and Richard because they have taken his clients.
 Floyd also tells Lorelai's parents about her relationship with his son, which shocks Emily.
-In the fallout of Floyd's announcement, Richard decides to associate with Floyd jeopardizing Jason's career.
+In the fallout of Floyd's announcement, Richard decides to associate with Floyd, jeopardizing Jason's career.
 When the former tells her he will sue her father, Lorelai breaks up with him.
-Luke whose marriage to lawyer Nicole failed, finally realizes the woman he truly loves is Lorelai.
-She serves as a date for his sister's wedding and sees him under a new light.
-At the end of the evening he tells her they should spend more time together.
-Lorelai and Sookie open their inn and after a misunderstanding about Jason, Luke and Lorelai finally kiss for the first time.
+Luke, whose marriage to lawyer Nicole failed, finally realizes the woman he truly loves is Lorelai.
+She serves as a date for his sister's wedding and sees him in a new light.
+At the end of the evening, he tells her they should spend more time together.
+Lorelai and Sookie open their inn, and after a misunderstanding about Jason, Luke and Lorelai finally kiss for the first time.